 Each student is required to submit a Housing Application along with the \$100.00 room deposit to the Housing & Residence Life Office.
 Both the application and deposit are required for all students prior to their move into any residence hall.
-The application and deposit may be submitted through mail, at the office, or online at www.westliberty.edu/residence-life/application.
+The application and deposit may be submitted through mail, at the office, or online.

-When applicable, the date in which the housing application is submitted to the Housing & Residence Life Office may be a deciding factor when trying to meet the student's requested preferences for residence hall and roommate choice.
+When applicable, the date on which the housing application is submitted to the Housing & Residence Life Office may be a deciding factor when trying to meet the student's requested preferences for residence hall and roommate choice.
 The earlier the residence hall application is submitted the greater the chances are increased of having the requested preferences met.
 However, this does not imply or guarantee that a specific room assignment will be made.
 All preferences desired by the student are to be indicated on the Housing Application.

 In addition, the required \$100.00 room deposit is a damage deposit in addition to the room and board charge.
 Applications received without the \$100.00 room deposit will not be processed until the deposit is received.
 The room deposit is refunded if a student completes and submits the Room Cancellation and Deposit Refund Request Form for their room before the cancellation deadline: July 15th for fall semester cancellations and December 15th for spring semester cancellations.
-This request can be completed in the office or online at www.westliberty.edu/residence-life/cancel.
+Housing and dining can be canceled through the online cancellation form.